 If, due to illness, you are unable to write an exam at the scheduled time you must: contact Student Accessibility Services firstname.lastname@example.org as soon as possible (i.e. at least 24 hours’ notice if possible).
 When the absence is not related to your disability or supported by documentation currently held in SAS, you must have a Certificate of Illness or Incapacitation completed by a Medical Professional and submit the completed form to Enrolment Services no later than three (3) working days after the date of the original final examination.
 The Certificate of Illness or Incapacity must be dated as seen by the Medical Professional no later than one (1) working day after the examination.

-Procedures to follow when the Accommodation of an Alternate Date/Time of a Test or Exam is required:
+Procedures to follow when the Accommodation of an Alternate Date/Time of a Exam is required:

 For changes to a formal December or April exam date/time, Student Accessibility Services will facilitate the request.

 - Have your Lakehead University Student ID ready for inspection once you are admitted into the test/exam room.